 Spur trail turning right not far past the old ski lift

 Spur trail view.
 While not a formal lookout it’s well worth the short detour to have a look

 Apporoaching the lookout which is located just to the right of the ski lift

 Just some of the interpretation signage at the lookout

 Heading back down

 Approaching the trailhead

 Back to the car park

-Trail video showing the walk from start to finish
+This short video contains photos and videos to show you the walk from start to finish

 Travel to Jindabyne via Cooma and head towards Charlotte Pass.
 There is a park entry fee which you can pay as a day or annual pass at the visitor centre in Jindabyne or at the toll gates on nearing the park.
 The visitor centre in Jindabyne opens at 8:30am most days but check the timings on the website just in case.